The Wire (The Wire episode): First appearances

 This episode marks the first appearance of homicide Detectives Ed Norris and Vernon Holley, seen investigating the death of Brandon.
 Ed Norris is played by former Baltimore Police Commissioner Ed Norris; the character's personality is based on the real Norris, but his history is entirely different from his portrayer's.
 According to Homicide: A Year on the Killing Streets, there was actually an African-American detective in the Baltimore Police Department homicide division named Vernon Holley.

 Also seen for the first time is Sean McNulty, the oldest son of Jimmy and Elena McNulty.

+Broadcast

+This episode premiered July 7, 2002, on HBO in the U.S. In the UK, this episode had its broadcast TV debut on April 6, 2009, on BBC Two.

+Reception

+On its debut, the episode had nearly 2.98 million viewers and was the second most-watched U.S. premium cable show of the week ending July 7, 2002, as ranked by Nielsen Media Research.

+In 2008, Alan Sepinwall commented for The Star-Ledger: "We'd had hints before now that Wallace was just a kid playing at a deadly, grown-up game, but the episode's opening sequence simultaneously shows off his childlike and adult sides."
+The acting of Michael K. Williams as Omar Little attracted praise from critics such as Sepinwall: "As the man outside the system, and the show's lone character drawn slightly larger than life, Omar would stand out with almost any competent actor playing him, but Williams is, indeed, superb."
+For The Guardian, Paul Owen praised the character development of Little and the emotional depth shown by Williams: "...tender, full of rage, totally fresh and free of stereotypes."